 Location: Research Platform / IAC

-Nicklas Lundbergs practice is centered around sculptural sound works, often with kinetic and interactive elements.
-His central themes which he problematize are normality and classification, which he approaches with a primitivistic work ethos.
+Nicklas Lundberg‘s practice is centered around sculptural sound works, often with kinetic and interactive elements.
+The central themes he problematises are normality and classification, which he approaches with a primitivistic work ethos.
 He seeks the highly functional error and delivers his critique of society in this way.

 Sonically his works reside in the vicinity of electro acoustic music, while at the same time they are strongly influenced by improvisational music.
 Visually his works draw inspiration from junk art and the found object traditions, but at the core the selection of objects is a consequence of the interactive design.